Documentation

 JavaScript API

-The global Geon object exposes a single function.
+The global Geon object exposes rendering plus parse/resolve helpers for tooling.

 Signature